Discrimination in Places of Public Accommodation

 Anti-Discrimination Poster Must be Displayed

-Any place of public accommodation must display a Colorado anti-discrimination poster, provided by the Colorado Civil Rights Division, conspicuously, in an easily accessible and well-lighted location, customarily frequented by people seeking accommodation, or other services offered to the general public.
+Any place of public accommodation must display a Colorado Anti-Discrimination Poster PDF [new window], provided by the Colorado Civil Rights Division, conspicuously, in an easily accessible and well-lighted location, customarily frequented by people seeking accommodation, or other services offered to the general public.

 No place of public accommodation may post any sign that states or implies: We reserve the right to refuse service to anyone.